officiallyakshay/officiallyakshay/README.md

 I’m a software engineer and love building projects over the weekend 👨‍💻

-- 👀 I’m currently working on a project for content creators and brands
+- 🌱 Technologies I enjoy working with the most: React, Typescript, Node, Express
-- 🌱 Technologies I enjoy working with the most: React, Typescript
+- 👀 I’m currently working on a project for micro-influencers and brands
 - ⚡ Fun fact: I used to make music on Soundcloud
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/akshay-prabhakar/) or [Twitter](https://twitter.com/akshaycoding)